-Gustav Fechner (1801-87) built on and went way beyond Weber's work in attempting to document exactly 'the functionally dependent relations . . . of the material and the mental, of the physical and psychological worlds' (1966, p.
+Gustav Fechner (1801-87) built on and went way beyond Weber's work in attempting to document exactly 'the functionally dependent relations \dots of the material and the mental, of the psychophysics the systematic attempt to relate changes in the physical world to differences in our psychological perceptions physical and psychological worlds' (1966, p.
 7).
 Developing a programme of research on what he called psychophysics, Fechner devised methods that, with minor modifications, are still in use today.